Adidas: Cricket

 Adidas began manufacturing cricket footwear in the mid-1970s, with their initial target market being Australia.
 Their shoes were a radical departure from traditional leather cricket boots which had remained basically unchanged for decades, being lighter and more flexible but also offering less toe protection, so that it became not uncommon to see batsmen who had been struck by the ball on the foot hopping around in pain.
 Having continued to manufacture cricket footwear for many years, in 2006 the company finally entered the field of bat manufacture in 2008 and currently their bat range includes the Pellara, Incurza, Libro and M-Blaster models.

 In the 1990s, Adidas signed the superstar Indian batsman Sachin Tendulkar and made shoes for him.
-From 2008 until his retirement, Adidas had sponsored the cricket bat used by Tendulkar.
+From 2008 until his retirement, Adidas sponsored the cricket bat used by Tendulkar.
 It created a new bat, 'Adidas MasterBlaster Elite', personalized for him.

 In 2008, Adidas made a concerted move into English cricket market by sponsoring English batting star Kevin Pietersen after the cancellation of his lifetime deal with Woodworm, when they ran into financial difficulties.
 The following year they signed up fellow England player Ian Bell, Pakistan opening batsman Salman Butt and Indian Player Ravindra Jadeja.

 In the Indian Premier League (IPL), Adidas sponsored the team Mumbai Indians from 2008 to 2014 and Delhi Daredevils from 2008 to 2013.
 They were the official sponsors of Pune Warriors India in 2011 and 2012, however the team was banned from IPL due to payment issues.
 In the 2015 Season, Adidas sponsored Royal Challengers Bangalore.

 In 2023 Adidas sponsored Indian national cricket team as a Sportswear for men's and women's.